asifhasan002/GeometricBirdsSlideshow/README.md

 #### Features
 * Morphing Animation: Smoothly transitions between multiple bird SVG shapes.
-Dynamic Color Change: Each bird's color changes during the morphing animation.
+* Dynamic Color Change: Each bird's color changes during the morphing animation.
-Text Display: Corresponding text updates to reflect the current bird being displayed.
+* Text Display: Corresponding text updates to reflect the current bird being displayed.
-Interactive Dots: Visual indicators that highlight the current bird, enhancing user engagement.
+* Interactive Dots: Visual indicators that highlight the current bird, enhancing user engagement.

-Getting Started
+#### Getting Started
-Prerequisites
+###### Prerequisites
-Xcode 13.0 or later
+* Xcode 13.0 or later
-Swift 5.0 or later
+* Swift 5.0 or later
-Installation
+* Installation
-Clone this repository:
+* Clone this repository:

-How It Works
+#### How It Works
-Key Components
+###### Key Components
-Bird Data Loading: SVG paths and colors are loaded from specified SVG files.
+* Bird Data Loading: SVG paths and colors are loaded from specified SVG files.
-Shape Layer Setup: CAShapeLayer is used to render the SVG shapes.
+* Shape Layer Setup: CAShapeLayer is used to render the SVG shapes.
-Animation Logic: Animations for both path morphing and color transitions are handled through Core Animation.
+* Animation Logic: Animations for both path morphing and color transitions are handled through Core Animation.

-Main Functionality
+#### Main Functionality
-The app initializes by loading SVG bird data and setting up shape layers.
+* The app initializes by loading SVG bird data and setting up shape layers.
-A sequential animation function triggers the morphing effect, iterating through the bird shapes and updating the display text and dots.
+* A sequential animation function triggers the morphing effect, iterating through the bird shapes and updating the display text and dots.
-Morphing is achieved using CABasicAnimation for both the path and fill color.
+* Morphing is achieved using CABasicAnimation for both the path and fill color.

-Code Structure
+#### Code Structure
-ContentView: Main view containing the animation logic and UI elements.
+* ContentView and ContentViewModel: Main view containing the UI logic and UI elements.
-BirdShapeLayerView: A wrapper for displaying each bird shape.
+* BirdShapeLayerView: A wrapper for displaying each bird shape.
-Color Extension: Utility to convert hex color strings into SwiftUI Color objects.
+* Color Extension: Utility to convert hex color strings into SwiftUI Color objects.
+* BirdShapeLayer+Morph: Containing animation logic

-Customization
+#### Customization
-To add more birds, simply include additional SVG files in the project directory and update the loadBirdData() function accordingly.
+* To add more birds, simply include additional SVG files in the project directory and update the loadBirdData() function accordingly.
-Modify colors and shapes by editing the corresponding SVG files.
+* Modify colors and shapes by editing the corresponding SVG files.

-Acknowledgments
+#### Acknowledgments

-SVGBezierPath for handling SVG paths.
+* SVGBezierPath for handling SVG paths.
-SwiftUI for building the user interface.
+* SwiftUI for building the user interface.

-Enjoy experimenting with this SVG bird morphing animation!
-If you have any questions or suggestions, feel free to open an issue in this repository.
-Happy coding!
+Enjoy experimenting with this SVG bird morphing animation!Happy coding!

 https://github.com/user-attachments/assets/8cd77089-e770-4a07-bdc7-b753bb847d32